icco/coffee_shop/proposal.md

 For my senior project I will be building a desktop application similar to [WriteRoom][writeroom] and [OmmWriter][ommwriter].
 These two applications are both word processors for the Mac OS X operating system.
-They take are what is commonly described as a reset on word processing software, bringing the software back to the days of Microsoft Word 3.0 and Word Perfect.
+They take what is commonly described as a reset on word processing software, bringing the software back to the days of Microsoft Word 3.0 and Word Perfect.
 They do this by spending more time on focusing on the design of the software interface, and